Education and qualifications:

 What inspired you to become an engineer or pointed you towards an engineering career?

-Engineering was a natural choice as engineers are those who make things, however I always like to be competent in what I am doing.
+Engineering was a natural choice as engineers are those who make things and engineering is everywhere, in any sector.
+I always like to be competent in what I am doing.
 I like to quote Leonardo da Vinci to clarify the concept: ‘Those who love practice without theory are like the sailor who boards a ship without a rudder or compass, who is never certain which way it may go.’ (‘Quelli che s'innamorano di pratica senza scienza son come il nocchiere, che entra in naviglio senza timone o bussola, che mai ha certezza dove si vada.’)

 Please describe your role or position within your workplace.